nilp0inter/acidfile/README.rst

    >>> myfile.close()

-If any of the files is damaged due to turning off without proper shutdown or disk failure it will be detected by the internal HMAC and the other data would be used instead.
+If any of the files is damaged due to turning off without proper shutdown or disk failure, manipulation, etc. It will be detected by the internal HMAC and the other's file data would be used instead.

 .. note:: If you want to read an `acidfile`, never pass the full path of the real file, instead use the file name that you use in the creation step.

    | ✗ ACIDFile('/tmp/myfile.txt.0', 'r')
    | ✗ ACIDFile('/tmp/myfile.txt.1', 'r')